-☐ methamphetamines (speed, crystal) ☐ cocaine ☐ cannabis (marijuana, pot) ☐ narcotics (heroin ☐ inhalants (paint thinner, aerosol, glue) ☐ hallucinogens (L ovvodone method □ tranquilizers (valium) □ other one, etc.) flow often have you used these drugs? ☐ Monthly or less ☐ W eekly 🗆 Daily or almost daily Have you used drugs other than those required for medical reasons. ons?
+Using drugs can affect your health and some medications on may take.
+Please help us provide you with the best name bedical care by answering the questions below. ☐ methamphetamines (speed, crystal) ☐ cocaine ☐ narcotics (heroin, oxyco ☐ inhalants (paint thinner, aerosol, glue) ☐ hallucinogens (LSD, mu ☐ tranquilizers (valium) ☐ other ☐ other e, etc.) fow often have you used these drugs?
+Monthly or less Weekly ☐ Daily or alr nost daily Have you used drugs other than those required for medical reasons?
 No Yes 2.
 Do you abuse more than one drug at a time?
 No Yes 3.
 Are you unable to stop using drugs when you want to?
 No Yes 4.
-Have you ever had blackouts or flashbacks as a result of drug u se?
+Have you ever had blackouts or flashbacks as a result of drug use?
 No Yes 5.
 Do you ever feel bad or guilty about your drug use?
 No Yes 6.
-Does your spouse (or parents) ever complain about your involve with drugs? ment No Yes 7.
+Does your spouse (or parents) ever complain about your involvement with drugs?
+No Yes 7.
 Have you neglected your family because of your use of drugs?
 No Yes 8.
 Have you engaged in illegal activities in order to obtain drugs?
-No Yes Have you ever experienced withdrawal symptoms (felt sick) wh stopped taking drugs? en you No Yes Have you had medical problems as a result of your drug use (e memory loss, hepatitis, convulsions, bleeding)? g No Yes 0 1
+No Yes Have you ever experienced withdrawal symptoms (felt sick) when you stopped taking drugs?
+No Yes 10.
+Have you had medical problems as a result of your drug use (e.g. memory loss, hepatitis, convulsions, bleeding)?
+No Yes 0 1